lprhodes/homebridge-broadlink-rm/README.md

 `swingToggle` | A hex code string used to toggle the swing mode on/off.
 `fanSpeedX` | A hex code string where X is any fan speed you wish to support e.g. "fanSpeed100".

 ### light

-Turn the light on and the "defaultBrightness" is set unless "useLastKnownBrightness" is set to true in which case the last brightness that was set will be used.
+Turn the light on and the `defaultBrightness` is set unless `useLastKnownBrightness` is set to true in which case the last brightness that was set will be used.

-Turn the light off and the "off" hex code is sent.
+Turn the light off and the `off` hex code is sent.

 If you don't specify every brightness then the accessory will choose the hex code of the brightness closest to the one requested. e.g. If you only specify brightness values of 10%, 50% and 100% then ask "Set light to 40%" then the hex code for 50% will be used.